hglm/sre/README.md

-Highlights include a large amount of geometrical and scissors rendering optimizations with an unlimited number of lights and optimized stencil shadow volume and shadow mapping implementations, although shadow mapping is currently not supported on the OpenGL-ES 2.0 platform.
-Also included is support for HDR rendering and integration with the Bullet physics library.
+Highlights include a large amount of geometrical and scissors rendering optimizations with an unlimited number of lights and optimized stencil shadow volume and shadow mapping implementations for directional, point source, spot and beam lights.
+On the OpenGL ES 2.0 platform, shadow mapping is only supported for directional lights.
+Also included is support for HDR rendering (OpenGL) and integration with the Bullet physics library.

 The lighting shaders are implemented using a single large shader source